rsheasby/GetAss/README.md

 -- If you want non-nested assets but you still want a custom function, simple set maketree to false. non_nested_assets = GetAss("assets", ".png$", function(filepath) return love.graphics.newImage(filepath) end, false)

--- Likewise, if you want the filepaths in a nested table, then you will need to add a basic function. nested_filepaths = GetAss("assets", ".png$", function(filepath) return filepath end)
+-- Likewise, if you want the filepaths in a nested table, then either add a basic function or just use the default and specify maketree.
+The following 2 lines are equivalent: nested_filepaths = GetAss("assets", ".png$", function(filepath) return filepath end) nested_filepaths = GetAss("assets", ".png$", nil, true)

 -- This library can be used for almost any type of assets including code like so: objs = GetAss("src", ".lua$", function(filepath) return love.filesystem.load(filepath)() end, false)